Vickers Vigilant: Testing

-The first examples of the rocket powered fuselage were test fired in September 1958.
+Uncontrolled tests were first carried out in the summer of 1957.
+The first examples of the guidance system were test fired in September 1958.
 By this time the original germanium transistors from Texas Instruments were replaced by silicon versions, which were both less expensive and much less sensitive to temperature.
 Mullard, the UK subsidiary of Philips, also took up production of the same transistors that year.
 Further improvements the next year allowed all temperature variation to be ignored, removing the need for Zener diodes that had provided this function.
 Testing also demonstrated that the guidance wires were not strong enough and tended to break, leading to extensive experiments to find a solution.
+The rocket exhaust impinging on the wire tended to pull the wire off the spool early in flight, so the spool arrangement was changed to avoid this.

 Another change was to the form of the controller.
 This was originally in the form of a "Sten gun" like arrangement that was designed to be fired from the hip during the testing phase, but modified for use while prone for the production version.
-In testing it was found that the operator would input the incorrect vertical guidance command about 50% of the time, and after some experimentation a new design was used that used a cup-like arrangement that the operated inserted the front of their thumb into while their fingers held a pistol-like grip.
+In testing it was found that the operator would input the incorrect vertical guidance command about 50% of the time, up instead of down for instance.
+After some experimentation a new design was developed used that used a cup-like arrangement that the operator inserted the front of their thumb into while their fingers held a pistol-like grip.
 In this version, guiding the missile down was accomplished by pulling the controller down, as opposed to pushing forward as on a conventional joystick, and the problem of incorrect guidance immediately fell to only 5%.

 By March 1959, thirty-five missiles had been fired in tests.
 By this time, US interest in replacing their SS.10 missiles was becoming serious, and the US Army intended to make a decision in early 1959.
 To meet the requirement, Vickers scheduled a series of twenty launches at Weybridge between 9 and 20 March 1959 that would be followed by another five at Fort Benning.
-It later became obvious that the test equipment at Benning was not really suitable for the tests, so a series of twenty-seven tests was carried out at Redstone instead.
+It later became obvious that the test equipment at Benning was not really suitable for the tests, so a series of twenty-seven tests was carried out at Redstone Arsenal instead.
 Testing at Redstone noted that the flare was too difficult to see at long range in bright sunlight, and a more powerful model was developed.